Anteneh2121/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float
 100-decimal_to_hexadecimal
 101-rot13
-The eggs of the brood need to be an odd number
+The eggs of the brood need to be an odd numbe 103-water_and_stir